run2bizdocs/documentation/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/configure-services-attributes.md

 !!! tip " "

     Responsible for link all CIs, Services Version, Service Map, components and service real capacity trought the map.
+    Moreover, through its visualization, it's possible to see all the components, use and cost of the service

 | Components                    | Description                                            |
 |-------------------------------|--------------------------------------------------------|